Cre5cend0/mac_voice_assistant/README.md

 ### 1. Brew
-- Run the following in your project terminal
-`$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+- Run the following in your project terminal if you do not have bew installed already `$ /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

 ### 2. Portaudio